isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 are referred to as ``"active"`` servers, because they receive lease updates and can automatically react to the partner's failures by responding to the DHCP queries which would normally be handled by the partner.
-The HA hook library supports another server type/role: the "backup" server.
+The HA hook library supports another server type/role: ``backup``.
 The use of a backup server is optional, and can be implemented in both load-balancing and hot-standby setup, in addition to the active servers.
 There is no limit on the number of backup servers in the HA setup;
 however, the presence of backup servers may increase the latency